Coochiemudlo Island: Demographics

+Education

+There are no schools on Coochiemudlo Island.
+The nearest government primary and secondary schools are Victoria Point State School and Victoria Point State High School, both in Victoria Point.
+There are also other non-government schools in Victoria Point.

 Transport and services

 The island is serviced by a passenger ferry, operating approximately every half-hour between about 5:00am and 11:00pm.
 A vehicular barge also operates regular services to and from the island.
 Due to the relatively small area, a car is not essential for getting around.

-The island's community hub, Curlew Café, is a BYO cafe situated not far from the jetty, providing breakfasts, lunches and occasional Friday night dinners, essentials (groceries, meat, ice creams, newspapers).
-The island also has a licensed restaurant, known as Oasis on Coochiemudlo.

-A range of accommodation options are available including Seminara Apartments, airbnb and holiday homes.

 The island's newspaper, the Coochie Island News, was established in February 2019 and has a readership of approximately 3,000 in print and online.
 Its mission is to publish inspiring and positive content that showcases the island's strengths and its pages feature news, articles, fishing and boating reports and stories, health/wellbeing articles, poetry and book reviews written by island contributors, as well as interviews with creatives and island residents.
 It includes a business directory and directory of community activities, groups and their contacts.
 Its last edition was January 2023.

 A podcast featuring interviews with island residents, experts on island life and Australia's demographer Bernard Salt was launched in 2020.

 Wildlife

-There are many types of wildlife on the island, with its birdlife including sea eagles, brahmany kites, magpies, rosellas, butcher birds, pheasant coucals and a colony of stone curlews which are counted each year.
+There are many types of wildlife on the island, with its birdlife including sea eagles, brahminy kites, magpies, rosellas, butcher birds, pheasant coucals and a colony of stone curlews which are counted each year.

 The waters around Coochiemudlo contain dugongs, turtles and dolphins.

 There is a walk through the Melalueca Wetland Reserve with its variety of native plants and trees.

 A fauna survey was conducted there in 2016.

 Amenities

-The island's Community Hall has views of Moreton Bay and the mainland.
-The hall provides the community with a venue for a number of activities, including yoga, tai chi, indoor bowls, art shows, and meetings.

-Coochiemudlo's southern beach (main beach) is patrolled by the surf lifesaving association.
-A 'Nippers' program is available, and caters for both on-island, and off-island children.
-The surf lifesavers have the use of a building with a first-aid room.

-Other facilities include a BMX track, cricket pitch and football oval, bowls/croquet lawn, 9-hole golf course, 2 tennis courts, gym, and a library beneath the Community Hall.
+Coochiemudlo community hall is a public hall is at 346 Victoria Parade (27.5742°S 153.3233°E).